amidg/embedded-drivers/README.md

+# embedded-drivers
 ## What is this?
 My personal collection of self-developed drivers written in pure C designed for the hardware communication with other devices.

+## Why does it exist?
+I have a dream.
+One day students and open-source enthusiasts do not need to rely on hundreds of libraries and scripts spread all over the Internet to build their embedded project.
+Just clone this repo and it will automatically build your driver for any popular embedded platform (excl.
+Arduino).

 ## Why is this repo good?
 I want to make drivers that are highly abstracted enough to be portable across not just microcontroller architectures but whole embedded systems in general.\